Unraveling the orbital physics in a canonical orbital system KCuF$_3$: Abstract

 \section{Abstract}

-We study the collective spin and orbital excitations in the canonical orbital system KCuF$_3$.
-Using the Cu $L_3$-edge resonant inelastic X-ray scattering we show that the non-dispersive high-energy peaks result from the Cu$^{2+}$ $dd$ orbital excitations.
-These high-energy modes show good agreement with the {\it ab-initio} quantum chemistry calculation based on a single cluster, indicating that the $dd$ excitations are highly localized.
+We explore the existence of the collective orbital excitations, orbiton, in the canonical orbital system‚ KCuF$_3$ using the Cu $L_3$-edge resonant inelastic X-ray scattering.
+We show that the non-dispersive high-energy peaks result from the Cu$^{2+}$ $dd$ orbital excitations.
+These high-energy modes display good agreement with the {\it ab-initio} quantum chemistry calculation indicating that the $dd$ excitations are highly localized.
 At the same time, the low-energy excitations present clear dispersion.
 They match extremely well with the two-spinon continuum following the comparison with Mueller Ansatz calculations.
 The localized $dd$ excitations and the observation of the strongly dispersive magnetic excitations suggest that orbiton dispersion is below the resolution detection limit.
 Our results can reconcile with the strong {\it local} Jahn-Teller effect in KCuF$_3$, which predominantly drives orbital ordering.